Assessments

 The Holistic Student Assessment

-The Holistic Student Assessment (HSA) is a data-driven tool to promote social-emotional development in young people in school and afterschool settings.
-The self-report tool provides teachers, program staff, and administrators with a social-emotional “portrait” of the unique strengths and challenges of each young person.
+The Holistic Student Assessment (HSA) is a data-driven tool to promote developmental resilience in young people in school and afterschool settings.
+The self-report tool provides teachers, program staff, and administrators with a “portrait” of the unique strengths and challenges of each young person.
 Data can be reported at individual, classroom, school, and district levels.
 The HSA can be administered to students at different times in the year.

 The Common Instrument Suite (CIS) is a self-report survey that measures a variety of STEM-related attitudes, including STEM interest/engagement, STEM career knowledge, and STEM identity.
 This tool was specifically developed with informal/outside-of-school time (OST) STEM programs in mind, but it is flexible enough to use in school as well.
 The purpose of this survey is to better understand how informal STEM programming impacts students’ perceptions/attitudes towards STEM.
 This survey complements the Dimensions of Success (DoS) STEM program quality tool, as we have found that higher ratings of quality using DoS is associated with larger gains in student outcomes using CIS.